hsyl20/ghc-cross-compilation/index.rst

 <https://github.com/ghc-proposals/ghc-proposals/issues/162>`_ consists in
 interpreting TH (target) code with a Core interpreter.
 However TH code may invoke native functions which would be different depending on the target.
-We really ought to execute/interpret GHC host code in all cases.
+We really ought to execute TH code compiled for the GHC host in all cases.

 Cabal: Setup.hs
 ---------------